 So, what are the tips that can help me identify my perfect match for a business partner?

-When looking for a business partner, you should look for someone who compliments your skill set and brings something you don’t have to the table.
-You know it is like a relationship, no one would want people with identical traits for a partner.
+When looking for a business partner, you should look for someone who compliments your skillset and brings something you don’t have to the table.
+It is like a relationship, no one would want people with identical traits for a partner.

 However, finding a complementary business partner isn’t just about identifying skills in the other person; rather, it requires deep self-reflection as well.
 Acknowledge the skills you lack and identify where you need help.
 It will help you to effectively identify the right skills and strengths you need in a partner.